post-self/motes-played.post-self.ink/content/thoughts.md

 I resent that, if I claim that [Motes the character is nearly 300 years old](https://tvtropes.org/pmwiki/pmwiki.php/Main/ReallySevenHundredYearsOld) at the time of telling, I will be accused of trying to weasel my way out of grooming accusations, regardless of the fact that that is part of her character and the plot.
 I resent that if I claim Motes the headmate is actually 38 at time of writing like this body and has simply leaned into feelings of kidcore, a portion of my identity will be declared wicked and manipulative.
 I resent that I risk lose readers, friends, partners.

 It is, as Motes puts it, annihilation.
-It is the opposite of validation.
-It is taking all that is good and making it not just bad, but reprehensible.
+It is the opposite of reclamation.
+Rather than taking the bad and finding a way to reclaim the good in it, it is taking all that is good and making it not just bad, but reprehensible.
 It is taking things that one enjoys and not making them less enjoyable, but making them shameful.

 I resent that.